ircdocs/modern-irc/index.md

 If the user is already on the target channel, the server MUST reject the command with the `ERR_USERONCHANNEL` numeric.

-When the invite is successful, the server MUST send a `RPL_INVITING` numeric to the command issuer, and an `INVITE` message, with the issuer as prefix, to the target user.
+When the invite is successful, the server MUST send a `RPL_INVITING` numeric to the command issuer, and an `INVITE` message, with the issuer as `<source>`, to the target user.
 Other channel members SHOULD NOT be notified.

 Numeric Replies: